-The OEDI periodically trains students including incoming freshman, transfer students, international students, student employees, student resident assistants and high school students participating in summer programs.
-Specifically, student athletes and students participating in student organizations such as sororities, fraternities, student government and clubs receive a longer and more interactive presentation.
+The OEDI provides prevention and awareness education programs for all students annually including incoming freshman, transfer students, international students, high school students participating in summer programs and student employees, as well as bi-annual trainings for student residence hall advisors.
+Specifically, student athletes and students participating in student organizations such as sororities, fraternities, student government and clubs receive a longer and more interactive annual presentation.
 Faculty and employees receive annual online training, information and additional training from advocates and the Title IX Coordinator.
 Athletic coaches and personnel, department chairs, residential housing personnel, public safety and all managerial and staff personnel complete an in-depth interactive training program on an annual basis.
 The OEDI/Title IX Coordinator also conducts training annually at new faculty orientation and monthly at new employee orientations.